greenboxal/doggohub/changelogs/archive.md

 - Fix "Cannot move project" error message from popping up after a successful transfer (Stan Hu)
 - Redirect to sign in page after signing out.
 - Fix "Hello @username." references not working by no longer allowing usernames to end in period.
-- Fix "Revspec not found" errors when viewing diffs in a forked project with submodules (Stan Hu)
+- Fix "Revspec not found" errors when viewing diffs in a borked project with submodules (Stan Hu)
 - Improve project page UI
 - Fix broken file browsing with relative submodule in personal projects (Stan Hu)
 - Add "Reply quoting selected text" shortcut key (`r`)